MadhanBabuUradi/MadhanBabuUradi/README.md

     <img src="https://readme-typing-svg.herokuapp.com?color=E22FE4&width=380&height=45&lines=Always+Learning+New+Things...&center=true">
 </p>

-<p align="center"> I am a dedicated and detail-oriented developer with a strong foundation in Java, frontend development, and database management.
+<p > I am a dedicated and detail-oriented developer with a strong foundation in Java, frontend development, and database management.
 I enjoy building clean, functional, and user-friendly web applications that solve real problems.
 I have practical experience developing responsive interfaces with React.js, and I am actively learning Spring Boot to strengthen my backend development skills and move toward full-stack development.

 I am also exploring REST API integration, cloud platforms, and modern deployment workflows to improve the quality and scalability of my projects.
 I am committed to continuous learning and focused on becoming a well-rounded Full Stack Developer by applying industry-standard tools, clean architecture, and best engineering practices. ⚡</p>